 This indicates your furnace is ignited at high speed because its low pressure switch didn’t close.

 It’s better to have a pro like one from Service Experts Heating & Air Conditioning in Calgary finish repairing or replacing this part.
-Our technicians are NATE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.
+Our technicians are ACE certified, which means they’re ready to fix a furnace error like the one you’re experiencing.

 We want you to be absolutely satisfied with our furnace repair in Calgary.
 That’s why we back all of our work with a one-year 100% Satisfaction Guarantee.*